-The royals of Mysore have always been beginning at this festival in Mysore Palace.
+The royals of Mysore have always been at this festival in Mysore Palace.
 The complete palace is lit up for the propitious occasion.
 The castle is lit up for ten long days till the celebration is over.
 And what makes the festival worth seeing here is the grand parades that take place on the last day.

 It is definitely a sight worth seeing.
-Elephants form a significant part of the festivities, and one of them brings the gold canopy of Chamudneshwaris idol.
+Elephants form a significant part of the festivities, and one of them brings the gold canopy of Chamundeshwari idol.
 This idol is displayed from Mysore Palace and finishes at Bannimantap.

 There are also stories about how Mysore got its name, and it said that the name was obtained from Mahishasura who was shot by Chamundeswari, a form of Durga.
-It is said that Mysore place is lit up with at least one lac enlightenment and each day over a core is spend on the arrangements and decorations.
+It is said that Mysore place is lit up with at least one lac of enlightenment and each day over a core is spent on the arrangements and decorations.

 While the brightly-coloured tableaux usually represent the assembly of Goddess Durga during her battle with the demons.
 Moreover, the episodes of Ramlila are the main highlights of this celebration.

 In Hyderabad’s Durga Puja celebration, you can find both colourfully decorated pandals and the displays of Ramayana episodes.
-The beautiful Maa Durga all decked up in fineries, are just so mesmerizing that it becomes hard to keep your eyes off.
+The beautiful Maa Durga, all decked up in fineries, are just so mesmerizing that it becomes hard to keep your eyes off.

-It’s the time where women take out all of their ethnic dresses and jewellery and adorn themselves in the prettiest manner as possible.
+It’s the time where women take out all of their ethnic dresses and jewellery and adorn themselves in the prettiest manner possible.

 The celebration of Durga Puja in Hyderabad starts with the worship of Lord Ganesha followed by women dancing around a flower arrangement.

-One of the main highlights of Kullu Dussehra celebration is instead of burning statues of Ravana, the celebration ends with the Lankadhan ceremony.
+One of the main highlights of Kullu Dussehra celebration is that instead of burning statues of Ravana, the celebration ends with the Lankadhan ceremony.
 Under which the burning of the Lanka basically made up of dry leaves, grass, and twigs on the banks of river Beas.